Welcome to the Isle of Wight

 We will spend the afternoon at leisure in the delightful harbour town of Cowes.
 We will wander the glitzy marina, with bobbing yachts moored providing a nod to the world-renowned yacht regatta that takes place here.

 This evening we shall visit a local vineyard.
 The island’s more temperate climate allows for the growing of grape vines and delicious fine wines.
 We will explore the property and discover the time-honoured traditions and love that go into making their fine produce.

-We will also enjoy a dinner at the property to accompany our wine before returning to Ryde.
+Breakfast included.
 Overnight in Ryde.
-Breakfast and dinner included.

 Today is a day at leisure to explore the island at your own pace.
 One option is to take the train from Ryde down the East Coast.
 The delightful towns of Brading, Sandown, Lake, and Shanklin await.
 Each one possesses a beautiful beach and quintessentially British coastal charm.
 A walk between Ventnor and Shanklin provides exceptional views, and great spots to stop and breathe in the sea air.
 The walk would finish in the Shanklin’s delightful old town.